co360/soda-hol/5-use-sql-features-for-json.md

 ### **Part 1**: Using dot-notation syntax to query JSON data

 In this part, you will use dot-notation syntax to query the todo documents.
-The dot-notation syntax is essentially a table alias, followed by a JSON column name, followed by one or more field names — all separated by periods.
+Dot-notation syntax is essentially a table alias, followed by a JSON column name, followed by one or more field names — all separated by periods.

 Here's an example query that uses dot-notation syntax to get the Phone property of the ShippingInstructions property of the JSON stored in the PO_DOCUMENT column of the J_PURCHASEORDER table.
+Note that the table alias is required with dot-notation syntax.

 ```sql
 SELECT po.po_document.ShippingInstructions.Phone